harelba/serium/README.md

 """

-# Now let's move on to a concept called "subtyping". pycase has the capability to encapsulate multiple types of "submessages" inside the definition of one "supermessage"
+# Now let's move on to a concept called "subtyping". serium has the capability to encapsulate multiple types of "submessages" inside the definition of one "supermessage"

 # Let's create the "supermessage" type.
 We'll call it "Envelope".
 This class is a "wrapper" around multiple submessages, which will reside under the "msg" field.
 # In order to be able to determine which msg is contained inside msg (and hence know its schema), there's another field called "msg_type", which denotes the specific type
-# of the submessage. pycase requires you to declare this relationship between msg_type and msg.
+# of the submessage. serium requires you to declare this relationship between msg_type and msg.
 This is done by the special-types CaseClassSubTypeKey and CaseClassSubTypeValue
 # Naming and syntax for this will be improved at some point
 class Envelope(CaseClass):
     CASE_CLASS_EXPECTED_TYPES = OrderedDict([